bambinos/bambi/docs/index.rst

 Bambi is a high-level Bayesian model-building interface written in Python.
-It works with the probabilistic programming frameworks `PyMC3 <https://docs.pymc.io/>`__ and is designed to make it extremely easy to fit Bayesian mixed-effects models common in biology, social sciences and other disciplines.
+It works with the probabilistic programming frameworks `PyMC <https://www.pymc.io/>`__ and is designed to make it extremely easy to fit Bayesian mixed-effects models common in biology, social sciences and other disciplines.

 Dependencies